PabloSch26/keepcoding-html-css-submission-2/docs/README.md

 ### Optional
 - Create a burger menu with only CSS and an input checkbox, to avoid using JS.
-- Deployment in Github pages
+- Deployment in Github pages.
 - 404 page.
-Free design
+Free design.
 - Page 500.
-Free design
+Free design.

 ## Technologies